vsg-dev/vsgTutorial/2_Foundations/Serialization.md

 permalink: /foundations/Serializaton
 ---

-The VulkanSceneGraph provides extensible serailization support so that all scene graph objects can be read/written from files and streams.
-This can be used with the native .vsgb binary and .vsgt ascii formats formats as well work with users defined input/ouput through to reading data compiled directly into example as illustrated in use of the vsgXchange::cpp ReaderWriter illustrated in the previous section on vsgXchange.
+The VulkanSceneGraph provides extensible serialization support so that all scene graph objects can be read/written from files and streams.
+This can be used with the native .vsgb binary and .vsgt ascii formats formats as well work with users defined input/output through to reading data compiled directly into example as illustrated in use of the vsgXchange::cpp ReaderWriter illustrated in the previous section on vsgXchange.

 ## vsg::Object, Input and Output base classes